-Innovations in technology, consumer electronics, and IT are shaping everyday life and organisational culture – cloud services and mobile applications are commonplace and artificial intelligence is seen by many as the “next big thing”.
-We have been studying the recent publicity and attended the biggest convention on Consumer Electronics (the CES in Las Vegas) for first-hand impressions.
-On this basis, we distilled the Key Digital Trends 2019.
+Innovations in technology, consumer electronics, and IT affect everyday life and organisational culture.
+Cloud services and mobile applications are commonplace and artificial intelligence is the “next big thing”.
+We distilled the Key Digital Trends 2019 after studying the recent publicity and attending the biggest convention on Consumer Electronics (the CES in Las Vegas,

 The sheer size of the start-up park “Eureka” was impressive – I believe that these young companies will have a substantial impact on the way we will be experiencing digital products.Dr Michael Kirchhof

-In summary, here is our take on the Top 10 Digital Trends in 2019:
+Our take on the Top 10 Digital Trends in 2019

 - In the market already in 2019:

 - 5G and HTTP/3 will help telcos and web-based companies to deliver efficient services in a crowded (mobile) market.

 - Foldable Devices will reach mass market readiness.

 - Voice Assistance will improve and integrated better.